 Even though only 2% of the global population is in Nigeria, the country, with an estimated infant mortality rate of 75 per 1000 live births, child mortality rate of 88 per 1,000 live births, under 5 mortality rate of 157 per 1,000 live births (National Population Commission, 2008) and a maternal mortality ratio of 800 per 100,000 live births, contributes a disproportionate 10% to the global burden of maternal and also infant mortality (Federal Ministry of Health, 2008).
 Wide regional variations exist in infant and maternal mortality across the zones.
-Infant and child mortality in the North West and North East zones of the country are in general twice the rate in the southern zones while the maternal mortality in the North West and North East is 6 times and 9 times respectively the rate of 165/100, 000 recorded in the South West Zone (FMoH, 2004).
+Infant and child mortality in the North West and North East zones of the country are in general twice the rate in the southern zones while the maternal mortality in the North West and North East sone of the South West Zone (FMoH, 2004).